2. Economic report

 Mobile internet market in Germany

-According to estimates of Dialog Consult/VATM in their joint report “22nd TC Market Analysis for Germany 2020”, the number of active SIM cards in the German mobile communications market increased by 8.6 million, or 6.1%, to 148.7 million in 2020.
-This growth is attributable to so-called M2M SIM cards (machine-to-machine SIM cards), which are used, for example, for the automated exchange of information between machines, vending machines, vehicles, etc. and/or with a central control station, which increased by 9.5 million to 39.1 million.
-By contrast, the number of personal SIMs decreased by 0.9 million to 109.6 million.
+According to estimates of Dialog Consult/VATM, the number of active SIM cards in the German mobile communications market increased by 7.8 million, or 5.2%, to 157.8 million in 2021.
+This growth is partly attributable to so-called M2M SIM cards (machine-to-machine SIM cards), which are used, for example, for the automated exchange of information between machines, vending machines, vehicles, etc. and/or with a central control station, which increased by 4.1 million to 40.2 million.
+The number of personal SIMs rose by 3.7 million to 117.6 million.

 Key market figures: mobile communications in Germany